10 reasons for a trip to Iran

 The deep history of Iran is one of its highlight characteristics.
 Persepolis, which can compare to the Acropolis of Greece is Iran’s most famous ancient site.
 Of course, about 1,000,000 historical artifacts from 12,000 years ago will leave no room for doubt.
 From ancient Persia to modern Iran, from the Achaemenid empire to the Sassanid era, from the Safavid period to the Qajar dynasty, including the Pahlavi family and the Islamic revolution, Iranian history is full of up and down.
 It will immerse you when you are traveling all around.

 Iranian art can be seen in every corner of its architecture.
-Whether it is a mosques, a palace, or a bazaar, Iranian buildings are intricately decorated and shine with ornamental elegance.
+Whether it is a mosque, a palace, or a bazaar, Iranian buildings are intricately decorated and shine with ornamental elegance.
 Pastel colors gracefully interact with vivid hues, tapering minarets and seemingly ubiquitous domes outline the landscape.
 Whether you are inside or outside a building, the elaborate architecture is definitely something Iranian tourists marvel at.

 You can find a range of different handicrafts in every part of Iran.
 Each province, city, and village have their own handicrafts.
 You can buy the best Persian Termeh, handwoven silk, and wool fabric in Yazd and Isfahan.
-They can make your mouth taste better with the best traditional cookies and sweets like Baghlava sweets and Gaz.
-Isfahan's Bazaar will offer you the best-glazed tiles and hand-made handicrafts.
+They can make your mouth taste better with the best traditional cookies and sweets like Baghlava sweets and Gaz will offer you the best-glazed tiles and hand-made handicrafts.
 Tabriz (and everywhere else) carpets of all sizes, colors, and patterns will encourage you to decorate your home with one of them.
-Then immerse yourself in the twisted labirents of Iranian bazaars and enjoy their beauties.
+Then immerse yourself in the twisted labyrinth of Iranian bazaars and enjoy their beauties.